Everything Good Will Come: Sheri

 Sheri is also a part of the story from the very beginning.
 Her life is hugely affected by her rape in the beginning of the novel.
-When she became pregnant after the rape she aborted her baby with a clothes hanger, making herself barren in the process.
-To a Nigerian woman being barren is the worst thing that a woman could be and being able to have children is the major value of a woman which Sheri has now lost.
+When she becomes pregnant after it, she aborts her baby with a clothes hanger, making herself barren in the process.
+To a Nigerian woman, being barren is the worst thing that a woman could be and being able to have children is the major value of a woman, which Sheri has now lost.
 She also grows up in a family with more than one wife.
-She has always seen firsthand the more traditional side of her culture which certainly influences her decision to live as a mistress in order to survive.
-When Sheri and Enitan meet again after Enitan comes home from England Sheri is the mistress of the Brigadier.
-Up until this point Sheri is the other type of woman in Nigeria: the one who depends on a man.
+She has therefore always seen firsthand the more traditional side of her culture, which certainly influences her decision to live as a mistress in order to survive.
+When Sheri and Enitan meet again after Enitan comes home from England, Sheri is the mistress of the Brigadier.
+Up until this point, Sheri is the other type of woman in Nigeria: the one who depends on a man.
 In exchange for an easier lifestyle, she plays the role of housewife and does all of the cooking, cleaning, and care of her man.
 Sheri knows how to take advantage of the fact that men often stray from their marriages in Nigeria and it is even considered normal to have more than one wife or women on the side.
 Enitan gives Sheri the idea of a catering business, which she puts into motion when the Brigadier hits her.
 This enables Sheri and her family to take care of themselves without being supported by a man.
 Sheri and Enitan are very important characters because they show the contrast between the two ways that a woman can survive in Nigeria.
 She is also a character who is deprived of motherly care and the privilege to experience the joys of motherhood.
 She is often referred to as a strong person by Enitan.